AyhamJar/WebsiteDemoSolarPanels/README.md

 # WebsiteDemoSolarPanels

-This is a demo Website that is styled to discuss Solar Panels, its types, and its costs.
+This is a demo website that is styled to discuss Solar Panels, its types, and its costs.

 ## Home Page